chromium/chromium/chrome/test/webapps/README.md

 The action also needs to be implemented by the testing framework.
 See the [Testing Framework Implementation README.md](../../browser/ui/views/web_apps/README.md) for more info about how to do that.

+#### Adding 'support' for an action

+To tell the script that an action is supported by the testing framework (on a given platform), modify the [`framework_supported_actions.csv`](./data/framework_supported_actions.csv) file, and use the following emojis to specify coverage for an action on a given platform:

+* 🌕 - Full coverage
+* 🌓 - Partial coverage
+* 🌑 - No coverage

+The script reads this file to determine what tests to generate.

 ## Script Usage

 ### Downloading test data